-Insurer pre-approval means that certain treatments and services (those identified in part 1) cannot be provided or charged for until the insurer has provided approval.
+Insurer pre-approval means that certain treatments and services (those identified in parts 1 and 2) cannot be provided or charged for until the insurer has provided approval.
 Approval is sought by the practitioner by submitting an Allied Health Recovery Request form.